Serbia: Ruling SNS set to win parliamentary election by huge margin | DW | 21.06.2020

 Projections show President Aleksandar Vucic's right-wing populist party on course to win Serbia's parliamentary election.
 Opposition parties boycotted the poll, and COVID-19 fears prompted many voters to stay home.

-Serbia's ruling Progressive Party (SNS) was set to claim victory in Europe's first national election since the coronavirus crisis began, according to projections on Sunday evening.
+Serbia's ruling Progressive Party (SNS) has won a landslide victory in Europe's first national election since the coronavirus crisis began, according to projections on Sunday evening.

+"I am grateful to the people for this historic support," President Aleksander Vucic, who leads the SNS party, said in a victory speech.

 Exit polls are not allowed in Serbia.